w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ### Minting an NFT

 You can mint an NFT using the `nfts.mint` extrinsic.
-You must then specify the followings:
+You must then specify the following:

 - `collection`, the collection ID where you want to mint
 - `item`, the item ID